 Here’s what you need to know:

-Trump told Newsweek that Freddy advised him not to drink.
+Trump has repeatedly revealed that Freddy advised him not to drink.

 Donald Trump told Christian Broadcasting Network in an interview that Freddy “had everything going, but when he went to college for some reason he started drinking.
 That was before the drug age and before the other things…but he drank and he drank a lot and he started drinking more and more and he ultimately died of alcoholism.”
 As a result, Trump told CBN, “I never drank.”
 He called it a “defining moment.”

 Trump addressed Freddy in an emotional press conference on opioids in October 2017, saying, “I had a brother, Fred.
 Great guy.
 Best looking guy.
 Best personality.
 Much better than mine.
 But he had a problem.
 He had a problem with alcohol.
 And he would tell me.
 ‘Don’t drink.
 Don’t drink.’
 He was substantially older, and I would listen to him.
 And I respected (him)…he would also add ‘don’t smoke,’ and he would say it over and over and over again,” the president said.
 “And to this day, I have never had a drink, and I have no interest in it.
 And to this day I’ve never had a cigarette… There’s plenty of bad things too.
 He really helped me.
 I had somebody who guided me.
 And he had a very, very tough life because of alcohol, believe me.
 Very, very, very tough life.
 He was a strong guy, but it was a tough, tough thing that he was going through… but I learned because of Fred.
 I learned.
 That’s what I think is so important… If we can teach young people not to take drugs.
 Just not to take them.”

 2. Freddy Trump Was an Airline Pilot & Married a Flight Attendant